Can Solar Panels be Mounted on the Ground?

 The panels should be angled so that rain and snow cannot collect on them, and so that the wind does not damage them.
 There are two main ways to complete solar ground mounting: with a ballast or a metal frame and pile.

-When using a metal frame and pile, the solar panel is fixed into the ground; the panel itself is attached to a metal frame and pile, which is driven into the ground.
+When using a metal frame and pile, the solar panel is fixed into the ground, using a solar panel ground mount; the panel itself is attached to a metal frame and pile, which is screwed into the ground.
 This method is used when you want to maximise on ground space – for instance, if you want to grow plants or crops under the panels, mitigating concerns regarding loss of farming land and damage to the ecosystem and wildlife.
 Piling can also be used where there is deep bedrock.

 Whereas piling secures the panel frame into the ground, ballasts are an above ground solution.
 The solar panel is fixed to a concrete block, known as a ballast block, which sits on the ground to secure the panel in place.
 Ballast blocks are used where the soil is too soft or otherwise unsuitable to drill into for piling.